Take a guaranteed income for life

 Once you reach age 55, one of the options you have is to buy a guaranteed income for life (an annuity) with the money in your pension.
-In 2028, the government is expected to increase the age from which pension benefits can be taken, from 55 to 57.
+Although from 6th April 2028, you will need to be 57.

 You can usually take up to 25% of the value of your pension as tax-free cash.
 Then use the rest to buy a guaranteed income for life (an annuity).
 Don’t forget, taking a lump sum first will reduce the amount available to buy an annuity, meaning your guaranteed income payments will be lower.

 You can usually choose to receive this income at a frequency that suits you.
 This could be monthly, quarterly, twice a year or annually.
 There are two main types of annuity – Standard and Enhanced.

 The amount of guaranteed income you receive will be based on things like your age, where you live and what kind of annuity you choose.
 You can use our pension options calculator to see how much you could get.
 You need to shop around to get the best rate for you.

 There are two types of annuities you can buy.